M370D1/CourseProjectSchoolAPI/README.md

 3. Try to create user that exists
 4. Connecting parent to student
 5. View student grades
-6. Try to view student grades with invalid id
-7. Try to view student grades, who isn't connected to parent
-8. Create a class
+6. Create a class
-9. Add stuednt to class
+7. Add stuednt to class
-10. Try to add stuednt to class with invalid class id
-11. Add and update grade
+8. Add and update grade
-12. Try to add grade to student with invalid id

 🛠️ Tech Stack
 .NET 6 / .NET Core